iamrasheeq/TicTacToe-C/README.md

 # TicTacToe-C
-A game with AI and Multiplayer.
+A game with Computer and Multiplayer.

 Game Features :